God Help Us

 Prayer is petitioning God for some kind of assistance.
 It’s an appeal to spiritual forces for help, either for ourselves or for others.
 All acts of prayer imply a belief in the existence of intelligent spirit beings or forces who can hear us, understand us, and help us.

-In all prayer, we usually have some conception about who or what we are praying to.
-Most people pray to a god or gods, while others pray to a deceased person, such as a saint or a glorified human who they believe can hear and help them.
-This true for all Judeo-Christian traditions as well as Islam, Hinduism, and even Buddhism.
+In all prayer, we usually have some idea about who or what we are praying to.
+Some pray to God (by whatever name they choose), while others pray to a saint or a glorified human who they believe can hear and help them.
+Praying for divine help is a practice running through all Judeo-Christian traditions as well as Islam, Hinduism, and even Buddhism

 In traditional Buddhist schools, prayers are directed to enlightened beings, deities, and saints.
-But some Western practitioners of Buddhism claim that Buddhist gods and deities aren’t really gods at all, although with some incongruity, they still believe these non-gods have the power to help or harm.
+Even so, some Western practitioners of Buddhism claim that Buddhist gods and deities aren’t really gods at all, although with some incongruity, they still believe these non-gods have the power to help or harm.

 More secular Buddhists maintain they do not pray to, or for, anything and have no expectation that anyone is listening.
-Sam Littlefair of The Lion’s Roar website (2017) promotes the rather questionable notion that we are praying to ourselves.
-In his view, prayer is a personal aspiration to be more compassionate and wiser by drawing on the spiritual strength that is within us all.
+Sam Littlefair of The Lion’s Roar website (Do Buddhists Pray?
+2017) promotes the notion that we are praying to ourselves.
+In his view, prayer is simply a personal aspiration to be more compassionate and wiser by drawing on the spiritual strength that is within us all.

-Nonetheless, we all agree there is a potent spiritual strength within all of us—the very source of all compassion and wisdom.
-But in the God experience, we recognize that the source of this strength is the divine inner Spirit—the gift of God given to each of us.
-Our prayers to this loving, helpful, and divine Spirit are important because God and all his spiritual agencies, even though they are ready and willing to help us at any time, will never interfere with our free will.
-God can help us only when we ask for help.
+No doubt, there is a potent spiritual strength within all of us—the very source of all compassion and wisdom.
+But in the God experience, we have no doubt that the source of this strength is the inner Spirit, the gift of God given to each of us.
+And when we pray to this Spirit for help, we are immediately filled with spiritual energies that enable us to become more compassionate and wiser.

 The Psychology of Prayer